Ethnoscience: Early approaches

 Bronislaw Malinowski was one of many who contributed heavily to the precursor of ethnoscience.
 His earlier work brought attention to sociological studies; his earliest publication focused on a family in Australia, using a sociological study perspective (Harris, 1968: 547).
-After the First World War, anthropological work was at a stand still; nothing had evolved, if not regressed (Urry, 1972: 54).
+After the First World War, anthropological work was at a standstill; nothing had evolved, if not regressed (Urry, 1972: 54).
 This allowed him to start from scratch, and rebuild his ideas and methods (Harris, 1968: 547).

 Later, however, Malinowski branched out to political evolution during World War II.
 The period after World War II is what led to ethnoscience; anthropologists learned their skills could be applied to problems that were affecting modern societies (Mead, 1973: 1).
 Malinowski said "... with his tables of kinship terms, genealogies, maps, plans and diagrams, proves an extensive and big organization, shows the contribution of the tribe, of the clan, of the family, and he gives a picture of the natives subjected to a strict code of behavior and good manners, to which in comparison the life at the Court of Versailles or Escurial was free and easy" (1922: 10).
 After World War II, there was an extreme amount of growth in the anthropological field, not only with research opportunities but academically, as well (Mead, 1973: 2).

 The anthropologist Robin Horton, who taught at several Nigerian universities, considered the traditional knowledge of indigenous peoples as incorporated within conceptual world views that bear certain similarities to, and differences from, the modern scientific worldview.
 Like modern science, traditional thought provides a theoretical structure that "places things in a causal order wider than that provided by common sense" (Horton, 1967, p.
 53).
 In contrast to modern science, he saw traditional thought as having a limited awareness of theoretical alternatives and, consequently, displaying "an absolute acceptance of the established theoretical tenets" (Horton, 1967, pp. 155–6).

 There are dozens, if not hundreds, of related methods and processes that preceded ethnoscience.
 Ethnoscience is just another way to study the human culture and the way people interact in society.
 Taking a look at the ideas and analyses prior to ethnoscience can help understand why it was developed in the first place.
 Although, it is not widely used and there is criticism on both ends, ethnoscience allows for a more comprehensive way to collect data and patterns of a people.
 This is not to say the process is its best or that there will be nothing better.
 That is the best part: everything evolves, even thought.
 Just as the ideas did in the past, they can improve over time and regress over time but change is inevitable.